entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - In Coccosteomorphi, on the mesial surface of the blade, a groove running subparallel to its lower edge is possibly for the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus* (Miles, 1979), *Xiantingosteus gracilis*, and *Camuropiscis concinnus* (Dennis and Miles, 1979).

 176. Middle pit-line: absent (0); present (1).
-> - The middle pit-line postioned is present in most arthrodires, some acanthothoracids (e.g.*Romundina stellina* and *Kolymaspis siberica*) and petalichthys (e.g.*Dindongpetalichthys* and *Quasipetalichthys*) and few ptyctodontids (e.g. *Rhampbodopis threiplandi*).
+> - The middle pit-line is present in most arthrodires, some acanthothoracids (e.g. *Romundina stellina* and *Kolymaspis siberica*) and petalichthyids (e.g. *Dindongpetalichthys* and *Quasipetalichthys*), and a few ptyctodontids (e.g. *Rhampbodopis threiplandi*).
+> -
-> - **In arthrodires, the middle pit-line is always positioned on the central of the central plate, except *Potangosteus* and Wuttagoonaspids, in which the middle pit-lie extend from the central of postorbital to the nuchal plates.**
+> - In arthrodires, the middle pit-line is always positioned on the center of the central plate, except *Potangosteus* and wuttagoonaspids, in which the middle pit-line extends from the center of the postorbital plate to the nuchal plate.

-> - In the Dunkleosteidae, the middle pit-line is absent, such as in *Gorgonichthys* (Dunkle and Bungart, 1940), *Dunkleosteus* (Heintz, 1932), and *Heterosteus ingens* .
+> - In the Dunkleosteidae, the middle pit-line is absent, such as in *Gorgonichthys* (Dunkle and Bungart, 1940), *Dunkleosteus* (Heintz, 1932), and *Heterosteus ingens*.
 The middle pit-line is present in the majority of arthrodires, such as in *Kujdanowiaspis* and *Coccosteus*.

 177. Postocular crest on the visceral surface of skull roof: absent (0); present (1).
 > - The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

 > - The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).

 > - The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
-> - Dennis and Miles (1979): 20.
-Suborbital plate with internal laminae (Figs 3, 11B).
-This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the **postocular crista** which is proportionally much narrower and less robust.
+Note the same term used for a structure of the suborbital plate.
+Dennis and Miles (1979): "Suborbital plate with internal laminae (Figs 3, 11B).
+This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the postocular crista which is proportionally much narrower and less robust.
 However, it does broaden anteriorly to form a substantial subocular crista.
-Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*.
+Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*".
 Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
 The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."

 178. Depression lateral to supraorbital vault: absent (0); present (1).
 > - This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.